CleberTrombini/genericservice/README.md

 It supports paging ("limit" and "offset"), sorting ("sort_by") and basic filtering by using whatever field available for a certain object/business entity.

+It also supports viewing of meta data of a certain entity (field names and data types).
+This can be done by using /api/meta/<entity> as URI.
+If you just want to get data, you should use /api/data/<entity>

 <b>It performs checks:</b>